Ywette/pineapple/README.md

 ## OPEN THIS PROJECT LOCALLY
 1. Create folder where you would like to run this project.
 2. Dowload project:
-    * download a folder, extract it and open in your coding programm,
+    * download a folder from github to your computer, extract it and open in your coding programm,
-    * or open in your Github through Desktop,
+    * or open it through Github Desktop,
-    * or use commands in your terminal.
+    * or use commands from your command terminal.

 ## RUN PROGRAM IN BROWSER
-Click this link to see project in action. https://pineapple-project.netlify.app
+Click this link to see project in actual action. https://pineapple-project.netlify.app